-Equities are a material part of the investment portfolio of KBC Insurance Group & KBC Insurance NV, representing 8,0% (resp.
-13,4%) of the portfolio or 1,56b EUR (resp.
-2,44b EUR).
-Compared to last year the equity exposure has decreased by 133m EUR (resp.
-187m EUR), which can be broken down in:
+Equities are a material part of the investment portfolio of KBC Insurance Group, representing 8,3% of the portfolio or 1,7b EUR.
+Compared to last year the equity exposure has increased by 93m EUR.
+The equity value increase of 93m EUR is a result of the strong performance of the equity market during 2023 and the purchase of shares in investment funds.